 Are you in a book club?

-Book clubs who order in bulk will get a 30% discount on bulk orders.
 If you have any book or author you would like a list of book club questions from, please let us know!
 So far we have questions for The Fabrications and The Egret.
-If we get many more, I will make PDF links you can download.
+If we get many more, I will make downloadable PDFs.
 Have fun reading and mingling!

 From Russell Hill the author of The Egret: